ryan-mcclue/unsw/comp4920/wk1.md

 (criticisms: infinite possible choices and indirect assumptions of non-empirical utility) not clear that happiness is the only thing morally important

-focused on naturalism, i.e. all beings equal moral questions become technical questions
+focused on naturalism (ignore social sciences), i.e. all beings equal moral questions become technical questions

 opposing to consequentialism, deontology is whether action is right or wrong